BernardTolosajr/passport-facebook-token/README.md

 #### Configure Strategy

-The Facebook authentication strategy authenticates users using a Facebook account and OAuth 2.0 tokens.
+The Facebook authentication strategy authenticates users using a Facebook account and OAuth 2.0 token.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a app ID and app secret.